Recognizing a child before birth

 What do I need?

-• your valid proof of identity
+• your valid ID

-• valid proof of identity of the mother
+• valid identification for the mother

-• your valid proof of identity
+• your valid ID

 • written consent from the mother

-• valid proof of identity of the mother
+• valid identification for the mother

-How long will it take?
+How long does it take?

 You will receive a copy of the certificate of recognition immediately.